 Different Types of Medical Marijuana Plants

-There are different types of medical marijuana plants.
-Many states now use medical cannabis and cannabidiol CBD for medical conditions.
+There are different types of medical marijuana plants with designer hybrids and strains used to treat certain conditions.
+This stems from the legal use of use medical cannabis and cannabidiol CBD.
 There are now 32 states in the United States with legal use.
 Each of these states has established a board that approves the medical conditions that can be treated with cannabis products.
-If you have a debilitating medical condition that is listed in your state, you would need to obtain a medical marijuana card before you can have access to one of the different types of medical marijuana strains.
+The National Institute on Drug Abuse researches specific marijuana varieties, strains, and chemotypes.
+If you have a debilitating medical condition that is listed in your state, you would need to obtain a medical marijuana card before you can access any of the different strains.

 Before you are given the card, a qualified medical marijuana doctor would review your case.
 If the doctor believes your approved medical condition would benefit from medical cannabis treatment, you would be given a medical marijuana card.
 The card allows you to walk into dispensaries and request for high-quality medical marijuana that has been cultivated and processed under the most hygienic conditions.

 When you get to the dispensary to with your medical marijuana card, you are certain to see a variety of products.
-These products come with different active ingredients and fancy names.
-The sheer number of options could be confusing for many people.
-The dispensary should have someone knowledgeable enough to advise you on the different types of medical marijuana strains.
+These products have different active ingredients and fancy names such as White Widow, Sour Diesel or Grandaddy Purple.
+The number of options could be confusing for many people.
+The dispensary should have someone knowledgeable enough to advise you on the different types of types of cannabis strains.
 Differentiating between one with cerebral effects, body effects or a hybrid determines what is best for your pain, nausea, muscle spasms, or other condition.
 However, you should also have some knowledge of the available strains so you can make an informed decision.
-This guide provides all you need to know about the different types of medical marijuana and their unique properties.
-For tips on dosing, visit our post 4 Ways to Dose Your Medical Marijuana.
-The two main strains for marijuana products are Sativa and Indica.
+This guide provides all you need to know about the different strains and their unique properties.
+For dosing tips, visit our post 4 Ways to Dose Your Medical Marijuana.
+Two main strains for marijuana products are Sativa and Indica.

 Indica vs Sativa